Donda 2: Commercial performance

 Donda 2 was not eligible for entry on the Billboard charts, such as the Billboard 200, since "it is not available apart from the purchase of one of [West's] $200-plus Stem Player devices."
 Billboard asserted on March 4, 2022, that attaching a new album to a physical device counts as "bundling"—a practice the organization deemed invalid in 2020 and implemented a rule to disregard such tactics from being counted as record sales.
 West celebrated the album's expulsion from the charts via his Instagram account, writing "Big win for the kid.
 We can no longer be counted or judged.
 We make my own systems.
 We set our own value aaaand [sic] yesterday's price is not todays price baaaaabeeeee [sic] !!!!!".

 Stem Player sales within the first 24 hours of the album's release have been estimated at around 11,000 units, which would place the album's gross revenue at $2.2 million.
-Ye claimed that the total revenue for the album within the first 24 hours amounted to $1.3 million.
+West claimed that the total revenue for the album within the first 24 hours amounted to $1.3 million.
 Variety journalist Chris Willman reported that West has sold 39,500 Stem Players as of February 18, 2022, according to the rapper's claims.
 Willman noted that the player has been available since October 2021.

+Following the albums release on streaming services, it disappointed commercially.
+In the United States, it sold 6,100 album-equivalent units, becoming West's lowest selling first week.
+It is reported that had it had a full week of tracking, it would've sold 21,000 units in its first week.
+Due to its low first week sales, the album failed to enter the Billboard 200 charts, though it did debut at number 39 on the Top Current Album Sales chart, and at number 30 on the Independent Albums chart.

+In Europe, the album charted in the United Kingdom, peaking at number 19 on the Official Album Downloads chart, Switzerland, peaking at number 72, and Belgium, peaking at number 193.

 Track listing

-Track listing according to Stem Player API.
-Credits for "True Love", "City of Gods" and "Eazy" are adapted from Tidal.
+Stem Player release track listing according to Stem Player API.
+Credits for "True Love", "City of Gods", "Eazy", "Sci-Fi", and "Burn Everything" are adapted from Tidal.
+Streaming release track listing adapted from Tidal, with select credits taken from Apple Music. and ASCAP.